Monday, January 26, 2015

 The carapace of Panulirus Argus is subcylindrical and bears many strong, forward-facing spines.

-A pair of rostral horns project forward over the stalked eyes.
+A pair of rostral horns projects forward over the stalked eyes.

 Whip-like antennae are longer than the body and are studded with small spines and setae.
-Antennules are also elongated, extending the approximately 2/3-body length.
+Antennules are also elongated, extending approximately two-thirds of the body length.

 The abdomen is notched along its lateral margins but is otherwise smooth.